RobTillaart/float16/README.md

 #### Compare

+The library implement the standard compare functions.
-Standard compare functions.
-Since 0.1.5 these are quite optimized, so it is fast to compare e.g. 2 measurements.
+Since 0.1.5 these are optimized, so it is fast to compare 2 float16 values.

+Note: comparison with a float or double always include a conversion.
+You can improve performance by converting e.g. a threshold only once before comparison.

 - **bool operator == (const float16& f)**
 - **bool operator != (const float16& f)**